eliasson/markuseliasson.se/content/article/debugging-jest-code.md

 +++
-Categories = ["Code"]
-Description = "Visual Studio Code comes with great features, one of which is debuging.
-Let's set it up for debugging tests implemented with Facebook's Jest framework."
-Tags = ["JavaScript"]
 date = "2016-03-23T22:26:58+01:00"
-title = "Debugging Jest in Visual Studio Code" draft = false
+title = "Debugging Jest in Visual Studio Code" description = "Visual Studio Code comes with great features, one of which is debuging.
+Let's set it up for debugging tests implemented with Facebook's Jest framework." tags = ["JavaScript"] draft = false
 +++
 One of the reason I decided to start using